gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/architecture.md

     The app is powered by the Zava Sales Database, a [Azure Database for PostgreSQL flexible server](https://www.postgresql.org/){:target="_blank"} with pgvector extension containing comprehensive sales data for Zava's retail DIY operations.
 The database includes:

+     - **8 stores** across Washington State, each with unique inventory and sales data
      - **50,000+ customer records** across Washington State and online
      - **400+ DIY products** including tools, outdoor equipment, and home improvement supplies
      - **400+ product images** linked to the database for image-based searches